CF4x99/Apparition/README.md

     Map EE Options:
         I have created scripts to complete the EE's for the classic maps that have smaller EE's.
         As for the bigger maps that have bigger and more complex EE's, I have made scripts to make completing the EE's, a lot easier.
-        The EE scripts will complete steps properly, not just set flags/variables tricking the game into thinking the step is completed, when it actually hasn't(unlike other "developers")
+        The EE scripts will complete steps properly, not just set flags/variables tricking the game into thinking the step has been completed, when it actually hasn't(unlike other "developers")
         This will prevent any issues with crashes/conflictions later on while continuing regular gameplay/playing through other parts of the EE.

         Where to find options that help completing EE's: